 All Safety I/O modules (AI581-S, DI581-S and DX581-S) can be used in a centralized or remote configuration with PROFINET / PROFIsafe (see Figure 2.3).
-PROFINET devices CI501, CI502, CI504 and CI506 (Release date: 2013 and newer) can be used to attach Safety I/O modules in remote configurations.
-Safety I/ O modules can be freely mixed with any Non-safety I/Os from AC500 and AC500 eCo product families.
+PROFINET devices CI501-PNIO, CI502-PNIO, CI504-PNIO and CI506-PNIO (Release date: 2013 and newer) can be used to attach Safety I/O modules in remote configurations.
+Safety I/O modules can be freely mixed with any Non-safety I/Os from AC500 and AC500 eCo product families.

-Safety I/O module firmware update can be currently performed only in the ABB factory by the qualified personnel.
+Safety I/O module firmware update can be currently performed only by the qualified personnel in the ABB factory.